croxton/Ifelse/README.md

 		{/if}
 	{/exp:ifelse}

 ## Nested conditionals

-This plugin will not parse advanced conditionals *inside* any plugin/module tag pairs; these will be left untouched for the parent tag to process.
+With parse="inward" is used with this plugin, advanced conditionals *inside* any plugin/module tag pairs wrapped by IfElse will not be evaluated; these will be left untouched for the parent tag to process.

-This plugin cannot be nested inside itself.
-However, the if/else conditional tags themselves can be nested and only the matching condition will be parsed.